ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_app_editor/using_app_editor.md

     Click RMB on the External Folder ► New App

-"Finish Editing" is not available for Apps from external folders, however they can be published, although they are considered still to be work in progress.
+"Finalize App" is not available for Apps from external folders, however they can be published, although they are considered still to be work in progress.